codepath/android_guides/Room-Guide.md

 }
 ```

 **NOTE**: You must define at least one column to be the primary key.
-You can also define composite primary keys by reviewing [this section](https://developer.android.com/training/data-storage/room/defining-data#primary-key)
+You can also define composite primary keys by reviewing [this section](https://developer.android.com/training/data-storage/room/defining-data#primary-key).
+Use the `autoGenerate=true` annotation to make the column auto-increment.
+(Note that if you add this later, you need to update the schema of the database.)

 ### Defining Foreign Keys